Women's Heart Health

 Cape Cod Healthcare Heart and Vascular Institute

 Your primary care doctor or gynecologist may refer you to a cardiologist, if he or she suspects a heart-related condition.
 Symptoms that may indicate a heart condition include persistent shortness of breath, chest pain or dizziness.
 A cardiologist will review your medical history and perform a physical exam that may include checking blood pressure, weight, heart, lungs and blood vessels.
-Some issues may be diagnosed by symptoms at the examination; others will require more specialized testing.
-The specialists at our nationally recognized Heart and Vascular Institute, including cardiologists, heart and vascular surgeons, cardiac nurses and technicians, are highly skilled in detecting and treating women’s heart conditions.

 Utilizing the latest technology, we offer a comprehensive range of services and advanced procedures to achieve best outcomes, including non-invasive testing and imaging, catheter-based interventional cardiology, and invasive cardiology using open or minimally-invasive surgery: